-With companies investing an estimated $500 billion globally each year on brand marketing, the role of a Brand Manager aka ‘the brand guardian’, is no small feat.
+With companies investing an estimated $500 billion globally each year on brand marketing, job description of a Brand Manager aka ‘the brand guardian’, is no small feat.
 The days of constructing a brand’s identity through one-way advertising has increasingly given way to the online minefield of social media; leading to an era of “open source branding” where “consumers not only discuss and disseminate brand content, they also create it.”

 When the job of a brand manager is to protect a brand’s reputation, brand manager responsibilities are now harder than ever.
 Audiences can hijack campaigns with parody YouTube videos, products sales are jeopardised by Tripadvisor reviews and a disgruntled tweet from an employee can expose years of brand building.

 As protectors of brand consistency and integrity in a world of instant criticism and scrutiny, it’s today’s Brand Managers have their work cut out for them.
 We take a look at four major problems Brand Managers encounter and discuss ways to overcome these troublesome brand challenges.

 1. The consumer who derails your brand campaign

 In today’s highly competitive markets, to stand out in the noise marketing management is increasingly focusing on bringing meaning and purpose to brands – so much so the term jumping on the ‘purpose bandwagon’ has now been coined.
 However, as many brands are finding out the hard way, this can be a dangerous strategy to employ.